 Kyrgyzstan tea is omnipresent at any Kyrgyz meal.
 The true way to take your tea is black with a spoon of a jam in it; milk is another option.

 You should also try jarma (maksim), a wheat-based drink great for summer, and airan/kefir, a savoury drinking yoghurt.

 Other dishes are not strictly Kyrgyz and are popular throughout Central Asia.

 Observe Kyrgyz traditions

-World Nomad Games: if you have a chance, do attend this annual event that showcases the historical cultural heritage of the nomadic people’s civilization of the world: at least 28 sports including traditional horse games (wrestling on the horse and horse polo with a sheep carcass, anyone?), falconry and archery shows, scrumptious food and a colourful display on national costumers.
+World Nomad Games: if you have a chance, do attend this annual event that showcases the historical-cultural heritage of the nomadic people’s civilization of the world: at least 28 sports including traditional horse games (wrestling on the horse and horse polo with a sheep carcass, anyone?), falconry and archery shows, scrumptious food and a colourful display on national costumes.
 The 2016 event was captured in splendid photos by Nomadasaurus – you must check their post!